camunda/camunda-docs-manual/content/user-guide/model-api/bpmn-model-api/create-a-model.md

 # Example 1: Create a Simple Process With One User Task

 With the basic helper methods from above it is very easy and straightforward to create simple processes.
-First, create a process with a start event, user task and a end event.
+First, create a process with a start event, user task and an end event.

 {{< img src="../img/bpmn-model-api-simple-process.png" title="Single User Task Example" >}}